Pumpkin Chocolate Chip Muffins

 Recipe Overview

-Why you’ll love it: These healthy pumpkin chocolate chip muffins are so fluffy and full of fall flavor.
-Besides, isn’t anything with chocolate chips something to love?
+Why you’ll love it: Healthy pumpkin chocolate chip muffins are made with whole wheat flour and flecked with dark chocolate chips.
+They’re perfect for breakfast or a healthy snack.
+Isn’t anything with chocolate chips something to love?
 I think so!

 How long it takes: 15 minutes to prep, 23 minutes to bake